 What does a yellow-bellied sea snake look like?
 The first thing you’ll notice is that they have distinct yellow bellies.
 They’re a two-tone pattern, with black on top and yellow on their belly (their ventral side).
 Towards the end of their body, their tail is spotted almost like a yellow and brown cow.

-Unfortunately, it’s not clear how long these snakes live in the wild, as confirmed by the Royal Society admitted as much.
-Their study into the range of the yellow-bellied sea snake stated that the scientists were ‘unable to include life-history traits in our simulation, i.e., survival rate, age at maturity, reproductive frequency, lifespan, etc.’
+Unfortunately, it’s not clear how long these snakes live in the wild, according to the Royal Society.
+Their study into the range of the yellow-bellied sea snake stated that the scientists were ‘unable to include life-history traits in our simulation, i.e. survival rate, age at maturity, reproductive frequency, lifespan, etc.’

-They went on to estimate their lifespan at ten years, although ’10 years may slightly overestimate the lifespan of H. platurus.’
-One of a very small number that has been kept in captivity only lived for two years.
-But this is most likely the result of inadequate care, since we don’t know what requirements they need to be kept in care (not that they should be, as venomous snakes).
+They went on to estimate their lifespan at 10 years, although ’10 years may slightly overestimate the lifespan of H. platurus.’
+One of a very small number that has been kept in captivity only lived for 2 years.
+But this is most likely the result of inadequate care, since we don’t know what requirements they need to be kept in care.

-In the wild, sea snakes have lifespans of between five and ten years.
-Again, though, scientists aren’t certain as to their exact lifespan as they’re hard to catch and tag.
+In the wild, sea snakes have lifespans of between 5-10 years.
+Again, scientists aren’t certain as to their exact lifespan.

 Size and Weight

 Yellow-bellied sea snakes are quite short.
 On average, males are up to 28 inches long, whereas females are 35 inches long.
-It’s normal for snakes for the female to be longer and heavier than the male.
+It’s normal for snakes for the female to be longer and heavier than the male (sexual dimorphism).
 The older the snake, and the warmer the water, the longer the snake.
 Like all snakes, yellow-bellied sea snakes never stop growing until they die.

 They are quite thin.
 They’re not heavy either given their length.
-Lighter snakes, males, in particular, are around 90-110g.
-Heavier snakes, females, in particular, are between 130 and 140g.
+Lighter male snakes are 90-110g.
+Heavier female snakes are between 130 and 140g.

 The Costa Rican subspecies is shorter and lighter than the nominative species.
 It’s up to 10 inches shorter, and half as light.